Sua Vida Me Pertence

 Sua Vida Me Pertence (lit.
-'Your Life Belongs To Me') is a Brazilian television series known as the first telenovela produced in the country.
+'Your Life Belongs To Me') is a Brazilian mini-series produced between 1951 and 1952.
 The show was broadcast in black and white by the now defunct TV Tupi in São Paulo from 1951 to 1952.
-The series pioneered the telenovela genre worldwide, and featured Brazil's first live on-screen television kiss in broadcast history between actress Vida Alves and actor Wálter Forster.
+The series pioneered the mini-series genre in Brazil, and featured Brazil's first live on-screen television kiss in broadcast history between actress Vida Alves and actor Wálter Forster.

-Unlike standard soap operas, it concentrated on one primary story line and reached a conclusion after a set number of episodes.
-In this format, it was an innovation of its age, and was progenitor of the ongoing genre.
+Unlike standard Television show, it concentrated on one primary story line and reached a conclusion after a set number of episodes.
+In this format, it was an innovation of its age in Brazil, and was progenitor of the ongoing genre.

 The series premiered on December 21, 1951, just over a year since the birth of TV Tupi.
 It was broadcast live, twice per week, for fifteen episodes, and centred upon the will-they won't-they romance between an attractive young girl, played by Vida Alves, and her lover, played by Wálter Forster, acting as a launch-pad to fame for the latter.